Skip to main content

 chrome-143-android...Chrome/143.0.0.0...HelloChrome_143_LinuxNative Go preset.

-sec-ch-ua-mobile becomes ?1 (vs ?0 on desktop). sec-ch-ua-platform is "Android".
-Default Akamai matches Chrome desktop because the H2 stack is the same.
+sec-ch-ua-mobile becomes ?1 (versus ?0 on desktop) and sec-ch-ua-platform is "Android".
+Default Akamai matches Chrome desktop because the H2 stack is identical.

 Firefox

-Firefox uses a totally different TLS extension order from Chrome.
-Compare the JA3s above and you'll see.
+Firefox uses a different TLS extension order from Chrome.
+Compare the JA3s in the table above and the difference is immediate.

 PresetUATLSNotes